Tom Henry

-Thomas Christopher Henry (born November 8, 1951) is an American businessman and politician who is the 35th Mayor of Fort Wayne, Indiana.
+Thomas Christopher Henry (November 8, 1951 – March 28, 2024) was an American businessman and politician who was the 35th mayor of Fort Wayne, Indiana, from 2008 until his death in 2024.
 A member of the Democratic Party, Henry served five terms on Fort Wayne City Council from 1984 to 2004, representing the 3rd District.
-Henry is president and CEO of the Gallant Group, an insurance agency specializing in healthcare consulting.
+Afterwards, he ran for and won the Democratic mayoral primary in 2007, before defeating Republican Matt Kelty in the 2007 Fort Wayne mayoral election.
+Henry served as mayor of Fort Wayne for five terms, becoming the city's longest-serving mayor.

 Early life

 Tom Henry was the second of 17 children born to Jerome and Marganelle "Marge" Henry.
 He attended Fort Wayne Central Catholic High School, graduating in 1970.
 He served in the United States Army Military Police Corps from 1971 to 1973.
 He then received a bachelor's degree in psychology and an MBA, both from the University of Saint Francis.

 City Council

 Henry represented the Third District for five terms on the Fort Wayne City Council between 1984 and 2004.
-He was preceded by the Republican Roy Schomburg.
+Before being elected, he was preceded by Republican Roy Schomburg.
 Henry won re-election in 1995 by only five votes after the outcome was determined by a recount.
 He lost a bid for a sixth term in 2003.

-Mayoral campaigns

-Henry announced his bid for the Democratic nomination for mayor on February 21, 2007.
-He had considered running for mayor in 1999, but backed out and supported the Democratic challenger who went on to become mayor, Graham Richard.

-Henry won the Democratic mayoral primary on May 8, 2007, with 82.4 percent of the vote against token opposition.
-He defeated the Republican Matt Kelty in the November election, with 60 percent of the vote.